Ultron09/Mirror_mind/IMPLEMENTATION_GUIDE.md

 ## What You Have Built

-A **complete, production-grade self-learning AGI framework** where models continuously improve themselves through intelligent adaptation and meta-learning.
+A **self-learning research framework** designed for experimental evaluation of continuous adaptation and meta-learning.
+The codebase provides modular components for implementing, testing, and measuring training-time adaptation strategies.

 ### The Vision